What is OPC UA?OPC Unified Architecture

 Level 4 – authentication on both sides (client and server)

-communication can be managed for example by using the software converters OPC UA to OPC DA
+communication can be managed by means of the software converters OPC UA to OPC DA

-From the PROMOTIC software point of view, the usage of OPC UA converters is very simple - in the PROMOTIC system the PmOpcClient object must be added, the OPC UA coverter is then selected as server and then the desired variables are mapped in the PROMOTIC system.
+From the PROMOTIC software point of view, the usage of OPC UA converters is very simple - in the PROMOTIC system the PmaOpcDaClient object must be added, the OPC UA converter is then selected as server and then the desired variables are mapped in the PROMOTIC system.